Community Needs FundSupport our Civic and Philanthropic Leadership

 From its storied past to its amazing progress, Placer County is a community shaped by the collective pride of extraordinary people who care about our elderly, our families in need, our animals, and our natural, cultural and historical resources.

-Nearly 7 Decades of Good Works in the Community
+Over 7 Decades of Good Works in the Community

 Extraordinary people established the Community Foundation in 1948, expanding its philanthropic reach to serve the wider population of Placer County in 2005.
-For nearly 70 years the Placer Community Foundation has inspired generosity and improved lives.
+For 70 years the Placer Community Foundation has inspired generosity and improved lives.
 We have a solid record of authentic leadership, and continue to produce noteworthy results through our Community Needs Fund:

 Fostering partnerships.
 We are home to the Placer Collaborative Network (PCN) to encourage cooperation among individual interests, nonprofit organizations and units of government.